Last Updated: May 18, 2022

 This Backcountry Situation report provides the most up-to-date conditions for Yellowstone’s Backcountry.
-Conditions are listed by area, then trail.To avoid frustration, even if you are experienced with Yellowstone’s backcountry, please review our website as standard process have changed in attempt to keep everyone safe from Covid-19.
+Conditions are listed by area, then trail.To avoid frustration, even if you are experienced with Yellowstone’s backcountry, please review our Camp in the backcountry webpage as the standard process has changed.
 Before heading out on the trail, make sure to review information about traveling safely in bear country, and familiarize yourself with our bear management areas.
 Depending on other activities you intend to pursue in the backcountry please reference our fishing, boating, and horse use regulations.

 As the temperatures rise, streams will be at peak runoff levels and many will be too high and dangerous to cross.
 Streams which are crossable in the morning may rise to unsafe levels by afternoon.
 Don't get caught on the wrong side of a stream.
 If you must cross- scout out the safest location, the best crossing may not be in the exact location where the trail meets the stream.
 Above all use caution and be safe around all streams.
 Yellowstone's backcountry does not have many bridges, please evaluate planned travel routes for any potentially hazardous stream crossings.
 View river levels of the surrounding rivers.

 Before deciding to have a campfire, check that your campsite allows for fires, and consider the current weather conditions.
 During the spring when campsites are still snow covered, users may only have a fire if the designated campfire ring can be located, and if visitors can find / access dead and down wood.
 Campfires are only allowed in the designated fire ring.
-The fire danger is currently HIGH.

 In order to reduce human related impacts on bears in high density grizzly bear habitat the park has established several bear management areas.
 Listed below are the current Bear Management Areas (BMAs) in effect.
 Some Bear Management Areas are full closures, others are no off trail travel restrictions.
 Please reference the Bear Management page for further details and locations of closure area.